biresh1929/AI-agent-Image-Generator/README.md

 This project demonstrates how an autonomous agent can **plan, reason, use tools, and generate images** from natural language prompts.

 ---
+## Usage
+- First type in prompt like "Generate image of a horse" or anything
+- Press ENTER
+- The AI agent will then perform multi-step reasoning to generate the correct image.
+---
 ## 🚀 Live Demo

 🔗 **Hugging Face Spaces (Gradio App):**